 WYOMING’S LABORATORY RESPONSE NETWORK

-The Bioterrorism Response Laboratory Program has designed, developed and implemented a comprehensive statewide laboratory response program that provides Wyoming with the infrastructure necessary to respond to bioterrorism threats and emerging infectious diseases.
+Wyoming Public Health Preparedness Laboratory (PHPL) Program has designed, developed and implemented a comprehensive statewide laboratory response program that provides Wyoming with the infrastructure necessary to respond to bioterrorism threats and emerging infectious diseases.

-At the confirmatory laboratory level, WPHL’s Bioterrorism Response Laboratory is coordinating with the Wyoming State Veterinary Laboratory, the Wyoming Game & Fish Wildlife Disease Laboratory and the Department of Agriculture, Analytical Services Laboratory to develop a laboratory network that is prepared for multiple potential terrorist events.
-In Wyoming many of the bioterrorism agents of most interest are endemic in some Wyoming wildlife species; laboratory cooperation and coordination are necessary to adequately prepare for a potential bioterrorism threat in our state.
+At the confirmatory laboratory level, the PHPL coordinates with the Wyoming State Veterinary Laboratory, the Wyoming Game & Fish Wildlife Disease Laboratory and the Department of Agriculture, Analytical Services Laboratory to develop a laboratory network that is prepared for multiple potential terrorist events.
+In Wyoming many of the bioterrorism agents of most interest are endemic in some Wyoming wildlife species; laboratory cooperation and coordination are necessary to prepare for a potential bioterrorism threat in our state.

-The Bioterrorism Response Laboratory is the only biosafety level 3 laboratory in the state that is CLIA regulated and capable of performing confirmatory testing for bioterrorism agents in humans.
+The Preparedness Laboratory is the only biosafety level 3 laboratory in the state that is CLIA regulated and capable of performing confirmatory testing for bioterrorism agents in humans.

 The lab is a member of the National Laboratory Response Network and has implemented rapid molecular technologies including: Time-Resolved Fluorescence (TRF), DNA sequencing and Polymerase Chain Reaction (PCR).
 Through these technologies the lab has the capacity for rapid confirmatory testing of the agents that cause anthrax, plague, tularemia, brucellosis, chickenpox, vaccinia and other emerging infectious diseases.

-This laboratory response program model ensures consistent, quality testing procedures and a defined surge capacity for any disease outbreak and enhances the WPHL’s ability to respond to emerging infectious diseases such as West Nile Virus and new or novel viral strains.
+The laboratory response program model ensures consistent, quality testing procedures and a defined surge capacity for any disease outbreak and enhances the WPHL’s ability to respond to emerging infectious diseases such as Middle East Respiratory Syndrome and Ebola.